pivot-access-ltd/bma-offline-docs/src/how-to-manage-ip-addresses-5132.md

 <a href="#heading--enabling-dhcp"><h3 id="heading--enabling-dhcp">How to enable MAAS-managed DHCP</h3></a>

-MAAS-managed DHCP needs a reserved dynamic IP range enlist and commission machines.
+MAAS-managed DHCP needs a reserved dynamic IP range to enlist and commission machines.
 You should create such a range when you are enabling DHCP with the web UI.

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]